Public Health Education Program Receives National Awards

 About this Program

-Are you passionate about creating a healthier environment for people?
+Are you passionate about creating healthier communities?
 Are you driven to educate people about the issues that affect their health and how they can change?
 Public health education specialists are on the front line of public health, advocating for healthier individuals, families and communities!

 Public health education specialists are skilled in promoting health behaviors and policies that prevent disease and injury and enhance community health and quality of life.
 The public health education program at EMU can help you gain the skills to design and deliver evidence-based health education programs to improve health.
 The public health education program prepares culturally competent health education professionals to partner with individuals and communities to prevent disease and injury and promote health.